henrywright/here/README.md

 # Here

 Here makes use of the WordPress Transients API to keep a record of who's currently online.
-A dot is used to indicate a user is "here".
-If a user has been inactive for _n_ minutes, the dot is removed.
+A green dot next to a user indicates that the user has been active within the past 15 minutes.

 ## Screenshots